devsebastian/WonderScan/README.md

 </p>

 ## Features of WonderScan:
-1. Import Documents from Camera or Gallery
+1. Import Documents from camera or gallery
 2. Crop Images and apply perspective-wrap to give a 2D effect
-3. Apply many Filters.
+3. Apply many different filters to each document
-4. Save as Documents.
+4. Save as collection of frames as a document.
-5. Add any number of pages to existing Documents.
+5. Add any number of pages to existing documents.
 6. Re-arrange pages of existing document.
 6. Create PDFs
 7. perform OCR and read text of scanned documents
-8. Save a not for each frame or document
+8. Save a note for each frame or document
-9. Control Brightness and Contrast of each document
+9. Control brightness and contrast of each document

 ## Contributing